shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 If the infused spell requires concentration, activating it a second time ends the spell effect of its previous activations.
 It uses the “concentration” of the item, and not the concentration of the user.

+The holder of the infused item may use a free action to dispel any spells cast by the infused item.
 You may dispel a spell cast from one of your infused items as if you had cast the spell.

 ### Instant Refill